Ideal duration: 1-2 Days

-Patan is the third largest city in Nepal right after Kathmandu and Pokhara.
-It is now known as Lalitpur.
-Both names Patan and Patan are derived from the Sanskrit word ‘Lalitapattan’.
+Patan is the third-largest city in Nepal right after Kathmandu and Pokhara.
+It is presently known as Lalitpur.
+Both names are derived from the Sanskrit word ‘Lalitapattan’.
 The city is located just across the river Bagmati from Kathmandu.
 Patan has a Durbar Square that is full of statues, temples, and palaces.
 In addition, Durbar Square also has the ‘Patan museum’ which is a must-see attraction.
-It is a traditional centre for handicrafts and is also a place to purchase traditional jewellery, Buddha statues, and masks.
+It is a traditional centre for handicrafts and is also a place to purchase traditional jewellery, Buddha statues and masks.

 Patan was once an independent and a mighty kingdom of the Kathmandu Valley.
 It has now become a melting pot of two famous religions, Hinduism and Buddhism.
 A temple of the Hindu Lord Krishna rests right in the middle of the same town whose architecture has been dedicated to the Buddhist Dharma-Chakra (Wheel of Righteousness) philosophy.
 Its ancestral uniqueness is still moulded into Patan and this distinguishes Patan as a different atmosphere altogether in a short travel.